pythonnz/pdfbaker/README.md

   sudo apt install inkscape
   ```

-- If you want to compress your PDFs, you will need to install
+- If you want to compress any of your PDFs, you will need to install
   [Ghostscript](https://www.ghostscript.com/):

   ```